Toysoft/OpenGD77-/README.md

 # OpenGD77
 Open source firmware for the Radioddity GD-77 (aka TYT MD-760), Baofeng DM-1801 (aka DM-860) dual band DMR / FM handheld transceievers, for Amateur Radio use.

 Note.
-The AMBE codec used by DMR is not open source.
-This firmware uses binary sections from the official firmware for the AMBE encoding and decoding functions.
-However all other parts of the code are open source
+The AMBE codec is not open source because of potential copyright problems, and instead uses binary sections from original manufacturers firmware.

 # Project status